NasreenOsman/intro-to-python/command_line_project/Readme.md

-Guessing app for children between the ages of 3 - 5
+Game for children between the ages of 3 - 5

 Game 1: Children can enter either an alphabet and the app will output results of whether the entered value is a consonant or vowel.